-If you're planning on using your dehumidifier in a room you spend time in - like a bedroom or living room - then you can use our noise rating to make sure you pick a quiet model that won't get on your nerves.
+If you're planning on using your dehumidifier in a room you spend plenty of time in – such as a bedroom or living room – then you can use our noise rating to make sure you pick a quiet model that won't get on your nerves.

 When buying a new dehumidifier, you’ll want to avoid one that’s a pain to use.
-We try to overcome this with our ease of use assessments – including how simple it is to use the controls, whether emptying the water tank is likely to cause any problems, and whether it’s easy to move the unit around.
+Our ease-of-use assessments include how simple it is to use the controls, whether emptying the water tank is likely to cause any problems, and whether it’s easy to move the unit around.

 We also look at the instruction manual to check that it’s clear to follow and understand.
 Our ease of use tests combine to generate an overall star rating.
 You can use this rating to avoid any models that are likely to be a pain to use.

-Many dehumidifiers have an auto-setting function that you can use to program the dehumidifier to turn itself on and off at specified humidity levels.
-We test how well the auto-setting function works in room temperature by asking it to turn the dehumidifier on and/or off at certain humidity levels.
+Many dehumidifiers have humidistat function that you can use to program the dehumidifier to turn itself on and off at specified humidity levels.
+We test how well the humidistat function works in room temperature by asking it to turn the dehumidifier on and off at certain humidity levels.

-All of the assessments above contribute to making up a total test score, which is the overall percentage figure we give to each dehumidifier.
+All of the assessments above contribute to a total test score, which is the overall percentage figure we give to each dehumidifier.

 Some tests are more important than others in determining just how good each dehumidifier is, and so count for more in our overall score.
 For instance, we think that water extraction is more important than how easy each dehumidifier is to use.